anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter09.md

 <a name="9.2"></a>
 ## 9.2 RM/RA-1 Requirements

-- Need to list out requirements from RM/RA-1.
+- List out reference to Test Cases Requirements (coming from Chapter 3) and map them to real project test scripts.

 <a name="9.3"></a>
 ## 9.3 TC Mapping to Requirements